 There have been very few studies conducted on people with diabetes who work shift work.
 It has been found that managing diabetes is more difficult for those who are on a rapidly changing shift pattern.
 People who work shifts should consult with a diabetes educator and a dietitian to develop a management plan that would meet their individual needs.

-Canadian Diabetes Association’s position on employment
+Diabetes Canada’s position on employment

 A person with diabetes should be eligible for employment in any occupation for which he or she is individually qualified.